nemec/nemec.github.io/_posts/2020-01-22-discover-cloudflare-wordpress-ip.md

 Wordpress will refuse to send a pingback to ports other than 80 or 443 (https) so it needs to be port 80.
 If your router allows, you can redirect the router port to some other range on your own PC.
 The method for doing this will differ for every router.
 Consult your manual if necessary.
+If you decide to rent a VPS (Virtual Private Server) to test this, your port 80 will likely already be open to the internet and you can skip this step.

 ![opened port](/images/2020/01/port-open.png)

 Next, find your *public* IP address.
+If you have an IP that begins with 192.168.* or 10.0.* it is likely a *private* IP address and will not work.
+Additionally, some ISPs block receiving data on port 80 to prevent you from self-hosting websites on a residential plan and if your PC is behind a VPN you will be unable to receive the pingback from the target server either.
+In this case, disable your VPN or rent a VPS for a short time to provide a "honeypot" for the target Wordpress server to contact.

-You can find this with the following command, if necessary:
+You can find your public IP with the following command, if necessary:

     curl -4 icanhazip.com

 In an empty terminal window, run the following command.
-It will wait for a new connection from the target Wordpress server.
+It will wait for a new connection from the target Wordpress server. `sudo` is necessary because we are listening on a port <= 1024, which are reserved for only root/admin access.

     sudo netcat -v -l -p 80